borisflesch/mongoose-historise/README.md

 ## Basic usage

-> **WARNING**: mongoose-historise can generated history only on 'save' operation due to Mongoose 'pre' hooks limitations.
-If you want to use it, please replace 'update' operations by 'save' to make it work properly.
+> **WARNING**: mongoose-historise can generate history only on 'save' operation due to Mongoose limitations.
+If you want to use it, please use 'save' instead of 'update' operations to properly historise modifications made to your documents.

 When creating your Mongoose Model, simply add mongoose-historise plugin: